 Rock Point Mill

 Rock Point Mill was constructed in 1861 to process silver ore from Virginia City and Silver City.
-The mill was built by Charles S. Stevenson, Governor of Nevada from 1887-1890.
+Charles S. Stevenson, Governor of Nevada, built the mill from 1887-1890.
 The forty stamp mill was estimated to cost at $75,000, about $3 Million in 2020.
-In 1877 Rock Point was modernized and expanded to 56 stamps at a cost of $175,000, equivalent of over $4M in 2020.
+In 1877, Rock Point was modernized and expanded to 56 stamps for $175,000, equivalent to over $4M in 2020.

 Extensive ruins remind visitors of the importance of milling to the Comstock Lode.
 Stone retaining walls date from the 1861 mill.
 Concrete foundations and footings, water storage tank and battery footings date to the second mill.